bbonser/Python/fastapi_auth/README.md

+# FastAPI Auth example

-This is an example on how to create a basic API using FastAPI and integrate authenticate with JWT tokens.
+## This is an example on how to create a basic API using FastAPI and integrate authentication with JWT tokens.

 Before testing create a .env file to place you token in.